Neptune Blog

 Symmetric trees

-Asymmetric tree vs symmetric tree | Source: Author
+Asymmetric tree (left) vs symmetric tree (right) | Source: Author

 1. Ordered boosting: Classic boosting algorithms are prone to overfitting on small/noisy datasets due to a problem known as prediction shift.
 When calculating the gradient estimate of a data instance, these algorithms use the same data instances that the model was built with, thus having no chances of experiencing unseen data.
-CatBoost, on the other hand, uses the concept of ordered boosting, a permutation-driven approach to train model on a subset of data while calculating residuals on another subset, thus preventing target leakage and overfitting.
+CatBoost, on the other hand, uses the concept of ordered boosting, a permutation-driven approach to train a model on a subset of data while calculating residuals on another subset, thus preventing target leakage and overfitting.

 Numerical features